LLebronC/M5-mcv/README.md

 - We provide you a link to a Keras implementation of SSD.
 Other models will be highly valued.
 - Integrate the new model into the framework.
 - Evaluate the new model on TT100K and Udacity.
+##### Task (e): Boost the performance of your network
+- One of the main problems with Tiny-YOLO is that the net cannot find small object in images.
+That is why, we implemented a novel method based on Tiny-YOLO.
+What we do is to take the input image and create two branches.
+The first branch will do a convolution as it is done in Tiny-YOLO.
+The second one is our contribution, we do an upsampling of the image and do the convolution, once we have done the convolution we do a maxpool in order to get the maximum activations.
+It is then, when we take this two branches and we merge them.
+After this merge layer, the structure is the same that it was before in Tiny-YOLO.
+We called the new net Tiny-YOLT, You Only Look Twice.
+In this way we want to solve the problem of missing detections for small objects.
+For running the experiment the config/Udacity_detection_YOLT.py is ready.
+We only do not train the net, since it could take days or even a week.
+What we have seen is that the net is learning.
+We have try to build this net as a proof of concept.

 ## Tests Realized
 ##### TT100k_detection 10 epochs using YOLO